CHIMNEY INSPECTIONS

 Why Chimney Inspections Matter

-A neglected chimney can develop creosote accumulation, structural damage, or hidden blockages that may lead to dangerous chimney fires.
+A neglected chimney can accumulate creosote, develop structural damage, or create hidden blockages that may lead to dangerous chimney fires.
 Some chimney fires burn slowly and go unnoticed, while others are sudden and severe, potentially causing extensive property damage.

 Routine inspections help: